Abdul Qadir Bajamal: Foreign minister

 From 1998 to 2001, Bajamal was appointed Deputy Prime Minister as well as the Minister of Foreign Affairs under Abdul Karim al-Iyrani.
 As foreign minister, Bajamal was recognized for exceeding relations with the Gulf states.
 In the aftermath of the July 1998 border clashes between Yemen and Saudi Arabia, Bajamal was sent to the neighbouring country in order to resolve the dispute.
 He stated that "a collapse in security between Yemen and Saudi Arabia would be a collapse in security for the whole region".
 Bajamal was a central negotiator and signee of the Treaty of Jeddah on 12 June 2000, which established an official border between Yemen and Saudi Arabia to end the long-running dispute.

 Upon the outbreak of the Second Intifada during clashes in Jerusalem, Yemen was among the many Arab nations criticizing Israel, with Bajamal stating that "Yemen condemns the savage massacre...(and) calls on the United States, the broker of the Middle East peace process, to firmly intervene to end Israel's occupation of Arab land and restrain its aggressive policy."

-Two months after the USS Cole bombing in October 2000, Bajamal conducted an interview with Associated Press in which he claimed that the United States was somewhat responsible for the terrorist attack, as it had funded the Afghan Arabs during the Soviet–Afghan War who had came to be their greatest adversaries by that point.
+Two months after the USS Cole bombing in October 2000, Bajamal conducted an interview with Associated Press in which he claimed that the United States was somewhat responsible for the terrorist attack, as it had funded the Afghan Arabs during the Soviet–Afghan War who had come to be their greatest adversaries by that point.
 He was certain that no Yemenis were the main orchestrators of the attack as "We are a victim of terrorism, not a source of terrorism."
 Regardless, he iterated his support for cooperation with the US regarding counterterrorism.